Table of Contents

 Where:

-This is a weighted percentage, calculated across the entire selected time range — not an average of daily values.
+This is a weighted percentage calculated across the entire selected time range.
+It is not an average of the individual daily percentages.

 How the Metric Is Displayed in the Dashboard